 Pumpkin season and Halloween is here, yes yes yes.
-Around fall I always see the pumpkin and butternut squash at the market, I can’t resist to buy some.
+Around fall I always see the pumpkin and butternut squash at the market, I can’t resist buying some.
 It is healthy and super delicious if you just simply bake it in the oven.

 Pumpkin and butternut squash also can be good ingredients in salads and many cakes.
 Mainly I prepare soup or cakes from it, always tasty 🙂